CrossRef/event-data-user-guide/docs/sources/web.md

 ## Edits / Deletion

  - Events may be edited if they are found to be faulty, e.g. non-existent DOIs
+ - If we mistakenly collect Events for a publisher site, the publisher may reasonably ask us to remove them.

 ## Quirks